Frequently Asked Questions

-General wait times can vary from 15 to 30 minutes.
-You can avoid longer wait times by avoiding peak traffic times of 6 to 8 a.m. and 4 to 6 p.m., Monday through Friday.
+General wait times can vary from 15-30 minutes.
+You can avoid longer wait times by avoiding peak traffic times of 6-8 a.m. and 4-6 p.m., Monday through Friday.
 During the summer months the wait could be longer depending upon events taking place in the area.

 If on the Jamestown side please use the address for the Jamestown Settlement: